btcguide/btcguide.github.io/_pages/quorum-advanced.md

 The big negative is that it only has tolerance for one catastrophic failure (vs zero in single-key signature schemes), and your use-case might desire greater distribution of your keys (more locations, or trusted parties).
 We'll see below why `3-of-5` helps address (some of) these concerns.

 #### Problems with 2-of-4
-It's good that you need multiple signatures, but eliminating a single point of failure requires having 4 dfferent HW wallet vendors!
+It's good that you need multiple signatures, but eliminating a single point of failure requires having 4 different HW wallet vendors!
 Imagine you have 4 seed but only 3 different hardware wallet vendors: 1 seed generated/protected by vendor A, 1 by vendor B,  and 2 by vendor C.
 If there were a serious bug with vendor C where 2 of your seeds are known to an attacker, then in the worst case they can spend all of your bitcoin!